PeterZG/Vanilla-JS-Qanda/README.md

 `$ npm start`

-You can access the backend API documentation by visiting `http://localhost:5005` in a browser.
+Access the backend API documentation by visiting `http://localhost:5005` in a browser.
 This URL will list all available HTTP routes.

 A basic database is provided, containing two users and one public channel with messages.
 You can view the contents in `backend/database.json`.